Metal-Snake/rom-hack-manager/README.md

 With _ROM Hack Manager_ you can:

 - **Manage hacks:** The tool will list SNES ROM hacks for selected games.
-- **Download hacks:** Download, unzip, and patch hacks automatically.
+- **Download hacks:** Download, unzip, and patch hacks automatically from remote URLs or local zip files.
 You can search _Super Mario World_ and _Yoshi Island_ hacks on SMWCentral's catalogue directly from within the tool.

 You can check the [changelog](./CHANGELOG.txt) for an exhaustive list of changes for every version.